 By now every team has bowled each other once, so next week is the Spring 2006 position round.
 But enough about next week, you came here to read about this week.
 The seventh week saw one team climb in the standings, while one team slipped.
 Two bowlers set a new personal best series, and two rolled new personal high games.
 Tracy Rychlewski landed this week's high game for the women with a 170, and women's high series was bagged by Freda Schroeder with a 460.
 As for the men, Jason Carpio snagged this week's high game with a 256, and high series was earned by Carl Goetz with a 661.
 Read on for all the rest of the details!

-Bowlers who stripped naked and shared a cozy hottub together in a back room at The 200 Club include: Andy McLeod (202), Andy Metzler (203), Carl Goetz (238,238), David Codding (238), Jason Carpio (211,256), Jason Caton (207), Rich DeYoung (210), Thomas Lin (209,236), Tim Segraves (209,231), and Will Jeter (214)
+Bowlers rolling into The 200 Club include: Andy McLeod (202), Andy Metzler (203), Carl Goetz (238,238), David Codding (238), Jason Carpio (211,256), Jason Caton (207), Rich DeYoung (210), Thomas Lin (209,236), Tim Segraves (209,231), and Will Jeter (214)

 New personal high games were set tonight by Jason Carpio (256, previous best 235) and Jason Caton (207, previous best 185).
 In addition, new personal best series were rolled by Jason Carpio (630, previous best 620) and Jason Caton (511, previous best 463).
+The 256 rolled by Jason Carpio is tied for the 6th-best game in league history!

 NEXT WEEK:

-- First, on lanes 21&22, 1st-place I'm Gonna Belt Ya, Sucka! will battle 2nd-place Split Happens (hcp 136).
+- First, on lanes 21&22, 1st-place I'm Gonna Belt Ya, Sucka! will face 2nd-place Split Happens (hcp 136).
 The Belt is expected to maintain their current strength as they win the series; while Split Happens are forecast to raise their average even as they avoid getting swept.

 THIS WEEK'S MVB